asiryan/Local-Laplacian-filters/README.md

 # Local Laplacian filters
-Desktop application for local Laplacian filtering of images developed in C# using UMapx.NET Framework.
+Desktop application for local Laplacian filtering of images developed in C#.

 **Powered by UMapx.NET**